Foot cryotherapy, a relatively new procedure to treat the pain from chronic plantar fasciitis, is growing in popularity.

-What should you know about cryosurgery or cryotherapy?
+What should you know about foot cryotherapy?
 Is it safe?
+What is the difference between whole body cryotherapy and localized cryotherapy?
 Is it painful?
 How much does it cost?
 We have your answers!

 Previously, cryotherapy was something of a shotgun approach.
 However, with advances in technology physicians are able to effectively target specific nerves with a cryoprobe.

-Cryotherapy is generally considered very safe with minimal side effects, although you should remember that this is a new procedure for plantar fasciitis that is still considered experimental.
-Cryosurgery has been the subject of more in depth research when it comes to neuromas and the destruction of abnormal tissue like tumors.
+Cryotherapy is generally considered very safe with minimal side effects, although you should remember that this is a newer procedure for plantar fasciitis that is still considered investigational/experimental.
+Cryoultrasound has been the subject of more in-depth research when it comes to neuromas and the destruction of abnormal tissue like tumors.

 The good news is that while studies on cryotherapy and plantar fasciitis are still sparse, initial studies and anecdotal evidence are promising.
 And given the low risk of side effects and the lower cost (compared to surgery), cryosurgery shows a lot of potential.

-Cryosurgery isn’t a painful procedure.
-You’ll feel a pinch from the needle when local anesthetic is injected, of course, but after that you won’t feel much more than light pressure during the procedure as a tiny incision is made and a cryoprobe is inserted into the foot.
+The first thing you should know is that foot cryosurgery isn’t a painful procedure.
+You’ll feel a pinch from the needle when the local anesthetic is injected, of course, but after that, you won’t feel much more than light pressure during the procedure as a tiny incision is made and a cryoprobe is inserted into the foot.

 The entire procedure will only take a few minutes, during which your doctor will guide the cryoprobe with the help of an ultrasound.
 A tiny, very cold ice ball on the end of the cryoprobe will destroy damaged nerve fibers, blocking pain signals and allowing for the regeneration of healthy nerve fibers.

-The site is covered with compression bandage and patient is advised to reduce activity, ice and elevate for the remainder of the day.
-The bandage can be removed the following day and patient can cover the area with a regular Band-Aid.
+The site is covered with compression bandage and patients are advised to reduce activity, ice and elevate for the remainder of the day.
+The bandage can be removed the following day and the patient can cover the area with a regular Band-Aid.
 You should keep the injection site clean and dry for at least 24 hours.
-Normal activity can be resumed within one or two days of the procedure and any pain that occurs is managed with a NSAID or Tylenol.
+Normal activity can be resumed within one or two days of the procedure and any pain that occurs is managed with NSAIDs or Tylenol.
 Pain continues to reduce over a two-week period; if at the end of the four-week period the reduction is not sufficient, the procedure can be repeated.

 Side Effects and Benefits of Cryotherapy